gildahl/Background-Game-Profile-Switcher/Readme.txt

 Configuration
 =============
 BGPS offers two different modes of operation.
 The first is a "ROM Monitor" mode that will execute user defined command line actions whenever rom files are loaded by MAME.
-Since this mode provides full automation, there's a good chance that "ROM Monitor" mode is the only mode you will ever need.
+Since this mode provides full automation, there's a good chance that "ROM Monitor" mode may be the only mode you need.

 The second mode provides the option to trigger command line actions manually when a game controller button or keyboard key is pressed.
 Both "ROM Monitor" and keyboard/button mode can be active simultaneously.